 Internal auditors within the MDAs shall be responsible for monitoring and reporting on their organisations' compliance with the policy as part of their audit processes and reporting on risk management, governance, effectiveness of internal control measures, and on compliance of the RIM systems with laws, policies and regulations.
 The Audit shall be conducted to assess compliance with the (phase based) RIM Implementation Strategy of the GoJ.

-The external auditors, as part of the institutional efficiency and effectiveness audits, include the auditing of the RIM systems in the MDAs.
+The external auditors shall also, as part of the institutional efficiency and effectiveness audits, include the auditing of the RIM systems in the MDAs.

-4.6.5 The JARD/National Archives Monitoring Function
+4.6.5 The National Archives/JARD Monitoring Function